mikestreety/mikestreety/app/content/blog/setting-up-a-custom-domain-with-netlify-with-cloudflare-ssl.md

 1. If you get asked if your domain "already has an owner.
 Is it you?", proceed with **Yes, add domain**
 1. You'll be redirected back to the domains section, this time with your domain greyed out and an ⚠️ asking you to check your DNS configuration
 1. <strong class="warning-inline">Before you proceed</strong>, the easiest way to forward a domain from Cloudflare to Netlify is via a `CNAME` record.
 This will use the name of your current Netlify site, so make sure it is something you are happy with.
 You can change it at a later date, but it will save time if you do it now
 1. Set up the DNS record(s) desired in Cloudflare - the default would be to have one for the main domain and a second for the `www` subdomain.
-I tend to put a `CNAME` for the main domain (e.g. `viewthesource.dev`) pointing to the Netlify domain (`viewthesource.netlify.app`) and then the `www` subdomain as a `CNAME` to `viewthesource.dev` {% image 'Cloudflare DNS panel showing CNAME records', 'dns-records.png' %}
+I tend to put a `CNAME` for the main domain (e.g. `viewthesource.dev`) pointing to the Netlify domain (`viewthesource.netlify.app`) and then the `www` subdomain as a `CNAME` to `viewthesource.dev`
 1. Once the DNS records are set up, navigate to **SSL/TLS** and click **Origin Server**.
 1. Under the **Origin Certificates** section, if you haven't already, click **Create Certificate**.
 Leave the default settings and click **Next**
 1. In a new tab, open up the Netlify website and navigate to the **Domain Management** settings page and scroll down to **Provide your own certificate**